 If they’ve made it through all of this, take a few hours to onboard with them to see how they perform.
 Are they showing up on time?
 Are they learning quickly?
 Are they asking good questions?
 If they don’t wow you when working with them, don’t settle.
 Never settle.

 Question: What key characteristics do you look for when hiring?

 When hiring, it all comes down to skills, culture, and attitude.
 We want someone that is an absolute expert in their niche.
 They have a hunger for working and want to help the business grow.
 They are organized and respectful of other people’s time.
 They have a strong track record of working with other ambitious companies.

 If you can find someone with this initial mold, there is a good chance they are a good fit for your company.
 We are fast movers and we like people who think outside of the box.
-And we challenge our team all of the time.
+And we challenge our workers all of the time.
 We need someone that is competitive enough to turn our challenges into accomplishments.

-We have a handful of tactics that we’re sharing in our weekly series on Getting the Most Out of your Workers.
-One of the most useful is setting up daily check ins and weekly meetings with your remote workers.
-Each day, you receive an update from your workers so you know what they are accomplishing and where you can potentially help them.
+We have a handful of tactics that we’re sharing in our weekly series on Getting the Most Out of Workers.
+One of the most useful is setting up daily check ins and weekly meetings with remote workers.
+Each day, you receive an update from workers so you know what they are accomplishing and where you can potentially help them.

 Then you have weekly meetings where you can really dive into their work and push them to do more, push them to be even more productive.
 In the weekly meetings, it’s important to relate to them on a personal level and explain how their work contributes to the bigger goals of the company.
-No one wants to performs tasks day after day without a connection to their leader or an understanding of how it is helping the company.
+No one wants to perform tasks day after day without a connection to their leader or an understanding of how it is helping the company.

 Question: If someone was looking to start their own multimillion dollar online business, would you recommend they find a partner?